 A resilient strategy recognises platform constraints while investing in owned touchpoints: websites, content ecosystems, CRM systems and communities.
 In Europe, regulatory scrutiny of big tech is intensifying through frameworks like the Digital Markets Act.
 Here balance becomes even more important.

-Does respecting privacy undermine performance?
+Does respecting privacy undermine performance

 In practice, the opposite is often true.
 When audiences trust brands, they engage more willingly, share more meaningfully and stay loyal for longer.
 The clarity brought by trust-led strategies improves creative quality, relevance and overall efficiency.